-Initially, the dust is given the same velocity as the gas.
+Initially, the dust was given the same velocity as the gas.
 As such, dust in the central cells would not be given an initial velocity so that it would not move out of the center.
-Therefore, we do not start with the first snapshot of the MHD simulation but from snapshot 10, which relates to only a few years after the explosion.
-The dust is then added with the dust grain-size distribution of Mathis, Rumpl and Nordsieck \citep[MRN;][]{Mathis1977} from 5 to \unit[250]{nm}, thus a power law distribution $a^{-\gamma}$ with $\gamma=3.5$.
-To account for grain destruction and accretion, the grain sizes in our simulations range from 0.6 to \unit[350]{nm}, which are separated into 20 logarithmically spaced bins.
-In total, we perform 4 dust destruction simulations for each SNR simulation, considering only sputtering, or sputtering and grain-grain collisions to assess the impact of grain-grain collisions, and either silicate or carbonaceous dust to study how the dust destruction efficiency varies for different grain species.
+Therefore, we did not start with the first snapshot of the MHD simulation but from snapshot 10, which relates to only a few years after the explosion.
+The dust was then added with the dust grain-size distribution of Mathis, Rumpl and Nordsieck \citep[MRN;][]{Mathis1977} from 5 to \unit[250]{nm}, and thus a power-law distribution $a^{-\gamma}$ with $\gamma=3.5$.
+To account for grain destruction and accretion, the grain sizes in our simulations ranged from 0.6 to \unit[350]{nm}, which were separated into 20 logarithmically spaced bins.
+In total, we performed 4 dust destruction simulations for each SNR simulation, considering only sputtering, or sputtering and grain-grain collisions to assess the impact of grain-grain collisions, and either silicate or carbonaceous dust to study how the dust destruction efficiency varies for different grain species.
 More detailed information about the code implementation of \texttt{Paperboats} can be found in \citet{Kirchschlager2019, Kirchschlager2020, Kirchschlager2023}.

 The gas-dust interactions simulated by \texttt{Paperboats} assume that the ISM gas consists of a single atomic species.
-We model the gas as being dominated by hydrogen atoms and therefore use a mean molecular weight of $\mu = 1$ for our dust simulations.
+We modeled the gas as being dominated by hydrogen atoms and therefore used a mean molecular weight of $\mu = 1$ for our dust simulations.
 As a result, hydrogen atoms must also dominate in the region where ISM gas and ejecta gas mix.
 This approximation becomes increasingly accurate as the SNR evolves since the mass of ISM gas in the SNR interior increases over time.
-In our simulations, the remnant encounters at least \unit[150]{M$_\odot$} of ISM material during \unit[10]{kyr}, which is significantly more than typical SNR ejecta masses (e.g. \unit[$\sim$4]{M$_\odot$} for Cas A).
-Thus, hydrogen dominates the total mass in the SNR interior for most of the evolution, although the cooling is still dominated by oxygen.
-For consistency, we also use this simplified molecular weight for our density calculations in both the MHD and dust simulations.
-However, solar abundances are generally assumed for the rest of the MHD calculations.
+In our simulations, the remnant encountered at least \unit[150]{M$_\odot$} of ISM material during \unit[10]{kyr}, which is significantly more than typical SNR ejecta masses (e.g., \unit[$\sim$4]{M$_\odot$} for Cas A).
+Thus, hydrogen dominated the total mass in the SNR interior for most of the evolution, although the cooling was still dominated by oxygen.
+For consistency, we used this simplified molecular weight for our density calculations in both the MHD and dust simulations.
+However, solar abundances were generally assumed for the rest of the MHD calculations.